 There’s also Matthew Steinburg, who the Avalanche drafted with the third-round pick they received.
 Hammond’s time with the Senators was winding down anyway and has mainly spent time in the AHL after leaving Ottawa.
 Shane Bowers, however, also might hurt the rebuilding Senators in the long run.

-Bowers was the 28th overall pick in 2017, who looks to be a solid two-way centre in the NHL.
+Bowers was the 28th overall pick in 2017 but hasn’t lived up to the hype to this point.
 In 2017-18 he put up 32 points in 40 games with Tkachuk on his wing at Boston University.
-While his stat-line dipped after his winger left, Bowers had a solid defensive, penalty killing showing at the 2019 World Junior Championship and should be a big part of the Avalanche moving forward.
+While his stat line dipped after his winger left, Bowers had a solid defensive, penalty-killing showing at the 2019 World Junior Championship.